cmseeling/alpha-centauri-terminal/buglist.md

 - [x] shift key not working for text entry
 - [ ] Need to focus a terminal on the current tab when pane closes that had focus
 - [ ] Opening more than 2 panes in the same direction does not resize existing panes evenly
+- [ ] orphaned processes when - create new shell session, close tab